23po/Pesapal-Junior-Developer-23-/1-problem/my-site/README.md

 For this project, I used Ruby to build a simple program that generates a static website from markdown, while applying static content.

 - Inputs --> this directory contains the markdown
-- Static --> this contains static files like css
+- Static --> this contains static files e.g css
 - Output --> this is the build directory

-The generator can be called by running ruby script.rb on the terminal. script.rb contains the key methods/functions:
+The generator can be called by running **ruby script.rb** on the terminal.
+You need to install ruby, dependent on your operating system.

+Please refer to this --> https://www.ruby-lang.org/en/documentation/installation/

+script.rb contains the key methods/functions:

 ## Functions